GillesBareilles/StructuredProximalOperators.jl/README.md

 The manifolds try to stick to the API of `Manifolds.jl`, as defined [here](https://juliamanifolds.github.io/Manifolds.jl/latest/interface.html).

+Manifolds implement partial order, natural when looking at regularizers, and `wholespace_manifold`.

 ### Checking retractions, gradient and hessians

 ```julia